bennorth/scratch-worksheets-2017-2018/src/index.md

 % Scratch worksheets 2017/18

-_Copyright 2017, 2018 [Ben North](http://www.redfrontdoor.org/blog/).
-Licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+_[Ben North](http://www.redfrontdoor.org/blog/).
+Copyright and licensing at end.
 Source available at [GitHub](https://github.com/bennorth/scratch-worksheets-2017-2018/)._

 I was recently part of a group of volunteers who led a twelve-week after-school [Scratch](https://scratch.mit.edu) programming class for 10&ndash;12-year-olds.
 Below are the worksheets I created for these classes, with some notes on how we got on with them.
 I incorporated various pieces of feedback in making the versions below, but any errors are mine.